twitter-archive/torch-autograd/README.md

 --  loss wrt to that Tensor.
 ```

+Important note: only variables packed in the first argument of the
+eval function will have their gradients computed.
+In the example above,
+if the gradients wrt x are needed, then x simply has to be moved into
+params.
+The params table can be arbitrarily nested.

 See more complete examples in [examples](examples/).

 Assuming the model defined above, and a training set of `{x,y}` pairs,